-Finally, the example-tech file is a template file for a process technology plugin configuration.
+Finally, the example-tech.yml file is a template file for a process technology plugin configuration.
 We will copy this file, and replace its fields with the appropriate process technology details for the tech plugin that we have access to.
-For example, for the asap7 tech plugin we will replace the <tech_name> field with "asap7", the Node size "N" with "7", and the path to the process technology files installation directory.
+For example, for the asap7 tech plugin, we will replace the <tech_name> field with "asap7" and the path to the process technology files installation directory.
+The technology plugin (which for ASAP7 is within Hammer) will define the technology node and other parameters.